diegorezm/diegorezm/README.md

 Fullstack developer
 -------------------

-I'm a passionate junior Fullstack software developer I have a strong foundation in web development, with a primary focus on JavaScript and TypeScript.
+I'm a passionate junior Fullstack software developer I have a strong foundation in web development, with a primary focus on Typescript and Java.

 * 🌍  I'm based in Brazil
 * 🖥️  See my portfolio at [diegorezm.app](http://diegorezm.netlify.app/)